fybrik/fybrik/site/docs/contribute/modules.md

 For any module chosen by the control plane to be part of the data path, the control plane needs to be able to install/remove/upgrade an instance of the module.
 Mesh for Data uses [Helm](https://helm.sh/docs/intro/using_helm/) to provide this functionality.
 Follow the Helm [getting started](https://helm.sh/docs/chart_template_guide/getting_started/) guide if you are unfamiliar with Helm.
 Note that Helm 3.3 or above is required.

+The names of the Kubernetes resources deployed by the module helm chart must contain the release name to avoid resource conflicts.
+A Kubernetes `service` resource which is used to access the module must have a name equal to the release name (this service name is also used in the optional [`spec.capabilites.api.endpoint.hostname`](../reference/crds.md#m4dmodulespeccapabilitiesapiendpoint) field).

 Because the chart is installed by the control plane, the input `values` to the chart must match the relevant type of [arguments](../reference/crds.md#blueprintspecflowstepsindexarguments).
 <!-- TODO: expand this when we support setting values in the M4DModule YAML: https://github.com/mesh-for-data/mesh-for-data/pull/42 -->